kalmer92/kalmer92/README.md

-# 👋 Hi, I'm Kalmer Martonov
+# 👋 Hi, I'm a Senior Devops Engineer

-Senior DevOps Engineer with 7+ years of experience building, automating, and scaling cloud-native infrastructure across fintech, healthcare, and SaaS platforms.
+Senior DevOps Engineer with 8+ years of experience designing and scaling cloud-native platforms.
+I specialize in Kubernetes, Terraform, CI/CD automation, and platform engineering, helping teams build reliable and scalable systems.

 ## 🚀 What I Do
 - Design and maintain CI/CD pipelines (GitHub Actions, GitLab CI, Jenkins)